Takashiidobe/notes/src/books/game-programming-patterns/event-queue.md

 ### Problem 1: The API blocks

-- This API call is synchronous, which means it\'ll freeze the game while trying to fetch the sound from disk.
+- This API call is synchronous, which means it'll freeze the game while trying to fetch the sound from disk.

 ### Problem 2: Requests cannot be processed in aggregate

-- This code has no synchronization, which means it\'s not thread safe, and also blocks other threads, if they want to call this code at the same time too.
+- This code has no synchronization, which means it's not thread safe, and also blocks other threads, if they want to call this code at the same time too.

 ### Problem 3: Requests are processed on the wrong thread.

-- This forces the current thread to drop what it\'s doing and play the sound now.
+- This forces the current thread to drop what it's doing and play the sound now.

 ### The Pattern